 Neither there was payment of commission to the Board of Directors nor any stock optionscheme offered to them during the year.

-Further none of the Directors had any pecuniary relationship nor entered into anyrelated party transaction with the Company during the year.
+Further none of the Directors had any pecuniary relationship nor entered into anyrelated party transactions with the Company during the year.

 Pursuant to section 134(5) of the Companies Act 2013 your Directors state that basedon the representation received from the management

-(a) in the preparation of the annual financial statements for the year ended31.03.2016 the applicable accounting standards have been followed along with properexplanation relating to material departures;
+(a) in the preparation of the annual financial statements for the year ended31.03.2017 the applicable accounting standards has been followed along with properexplanation relating to material departures;

-(b) such accounting policies have been selected and applied consistently and judgmentsand estimates have been made that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31.03.2016 and of the profit of theCompany for the year ended on that date;
+(b) such accounting policies have been selected and applied consistently and judgmentsand estimates have been made that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31.03.2017 and of the profit of theCompany for that period;

 (c) proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;